 How long does it take to deploy BIMI?

-While it doesn’t take long to deploy BIMI, going from no DMARC record to a “reject” policy takes significantly longer than publishing a BIMI record.
-Proofpoint Email Fraud Defense can help accelerate that DMARC implementation process and get organizations to DMARC reject more efficiently.
+While it doesn’t take long to deploy a BIMI logo, going from no DMARC record to a “reject” policy takes significantly longer than publishing a BIMI record.
+Proofpoint Email Fraud Defense can help accelerate that DMARC implementation process and get organisations to DMARC reject more efficiently.

-As you can expect, there’s a bit more to it than that, but these are the basic steps.
-Join our webinar on October 27, 2021, to learn how to insert brand logos into email using BIMI.
+As you can expect, there’s a bit more to it than that, but these are the basic steps to begin using BIMI in your email.
+Join our on-demand webinar, to learn how to insert brand logos into email using BIMI.
 Hear from our experts as they walk you through what BIMI is, how it works, and what steps brands deploying BIMI need to take.